-- The delivery of and delivery times for materials and equipment to the site; - Storage of materials and equipment on site; - Parking arrangements for contractors and sub-contractors; - The impact on traffic movement; - Dilapidation reports of nearby surrounding properties (including No. 31 and No. 37 Smith Street, and No. 326 Stirling Street); - Notification to affected land owners; and - Construction times.
+- The delivery of and delivery times for materials and equipment to the site; - Storage of materials and equipment on site; - Parking arrangements for contractors and sub-contractors; - The impact on traffic movement; - Dilapidation report of nearby surrounding properties (including No. 31 and No. 37 Smith Street); - Notification to affected land owners; and - Construction times.

-The management plan shall be complied with for the duration of the construction of the development, to the satisfaction of the City;
+The management plan shall be complied with for the duration of the construction of the development, to the satisfaction of the City; and